New Brunswick Launches Canada’s First Innovation Hub to Support Tech Solutions for Aging

-LN: How has Sensoria the company differed from what you envisioned it would be (if at all)?
+LN: How has what happened with your company differed from what you envisioned would happen?

-LN: What do you wish you had known before developing your products?
+LN: What do you wish you had known before developing your product?

-LN: What most excites you about the health technology market?
+LN: What most excites you about the aging/health technology market?

-LN: What is your best piece of advice for startups who want to include or target the 50+ market?
+LN: What is your best piece of advice for startups who want to include or target the aging / tech market?

-LN: Where do you see Sensoria five years from now?
+LN: Where do you see your company five years from now?